danemacmillan/vagrantshell/README.md

 By default, the server parses documents from `/vagrant/sites/develop.vagrant.dev`.
 Additional sites can be created under `/vagrant/sites` to test different codebases.
-On your host machine, go to `/your/local/path/vagrantshell/sites/develop.vagrant.dev` to make changes.
+On your host machine, point your IDE or editor to `/your/local/path/vagrantshell/sites/develop.vagrant.dev` to make changes.

 ## Access from Web browser